This course is designed to provide practical experience in spatial database design and analysis using Geographical Information Systems (GIS).

 The student is required to create a thread in response to the provided prompt for each forum.
 Each thread must be at least 300 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be at least 150 words.

 The student will conduct a series of exercises using the QGIS software.
 Each exercise will involve answering a series of questions and/or creating a relevant map.
 The labs will also incorporate concepts and key information from the text readings.

-Each exam will cover the Reading & Study materials for the modules/weeks in which it is assigned.
+Each quiz will cover the Reading & Study materials for the modules/weeks in which it is assigned.
 Each exam will be open-book/open-notes.